Music Glossary M

 Music Director

 Musical director is someone responsible for the musical aspects of a performance, production, or organization, for both recording sessions or live work.
+They guide the artistic direction, coordinate musicians, and ensure the music aligns with the creative vision.

 Examples include: